saraswatsh/CytoProfile/README.md

 ## Installation

-Before installation of the CytoProfile package, make sure to install BiocManager and mix0mics packages using:
+Before installation of the CytoProfile package, make sure to install BiocManager and mixOmics packages using:

 ``` r
 ## install BiocManager